Gomorrah (film): Historical basis

-The film, following the book upon which it is based, portrays events identifiably similar to actual historical ones; for example, the Scampia feud.
+The film, following the book on which it is based, portrays events identifiably similar to actual historical ones; for example, the Scampia feud.
 In the film's credits, the filmmakers thank the districts of Scampia and Torre del Greco, as well as the Carabinieri of nearby Boscoreale: these three suburban areas around the Bay of Naples feature cityscapes appropriate for filming this story.

 The scene at the truck stop where Pasquale sees Scarlett Johansson on TV wearing one of the tailor's dresses is based on a portion of the book where Angelina Jolie wore a counterfeit dress to the Oscars.
-Garrone could not obtain that footage from the Academy and was forced to buy footage of Johansson at the Venice Film Festival in 2006 – even though press reports indicate hers was a vintage gown.
+Garrone could not obtain that footage from the Academy and instead used footage of Johansson at the Venice Film Festival in 2006 – even though press reports indicate hers was a vintage gown.

 Alleged and documented connections to the Camorra

-Oreste Spagnuolo, member of the Casalesi clan and main perpetrator of the Castel Volturno massacre, has alleged that Garrone paid a pizzo of 20,000 euros in order to proceed with the film.
+Oreste Spagnuolo, member of the Casalesi clan and main perpetrator of the Castel Volturno massacre, has alleged that Garrone paid a pizzo of 20,000 euros to proceed with the film.
 He also insinuates that Terracciano was cast as a part of this deal.

 Cast members arrested

 Many amateur and non-professional actors from the area were cast in the film.
-Several are known to have actual involvement in Camorra clans and have been arrested on various occasions since the film's release, notably:
+Several are known to have actual involvement in Camorra clans and have been arrested on various occasions since the film's release, including: